Investigation & Analysis

 The Quran tells people to stand up for themselves when their rights are violated, and fight for oppressed people who have no way to escape their oppression.

-However, according to a Hadith, a person cannot disobey their rulers even a little.
-Even if the rulers or people in power unjustly beat people up by striking their backs, or unjustly take wealth from them, or have the hearts of devils, those people must not disobey their rulers and listen to them (Sahih Muslim, no. 1847).
+However, according to a Hadith, a person cannot disobey their rulers even a little (Bukhari, no. 7053).
+Even if the rulers or people in power unjustly beat people up by striking their backs, or unjustly take wealth from them, or have the hearts of devils, those people must not disobey their rulers and listen to them (Sahih Muslim, no. 1847b).

 Such Hadith is clearly a contradiction with the Quran which says to stand up for one’s selves when their rights are being infringed or violated, and to resist oppression wherever it exists.

 If the prophet Muhammad followed the advice in this Hadith, he would not have migrated to Medina to escape persecution.
-He would have surrendered to the Quraysh to avoid disobeying them, and stopped preaching Islam.
+He would have surrendered to the Quraysh to avoid disobeying them, and he would have stopped preaching Islam.

 A Woman Cannot Go Back to First Husband Without Intercourse With Current Husband?